electrovir/mono-vir/README.md

 -   run type checking for each TS project:
     ```bash
-    npx tsc-mono for-each tsc --noEmit
+    npx moon-vir for-each tsc --noEmit
     ```
 -   run "npm start" for each TS project:
     ```bash
-    npx tsc-mono for-each npm start
+    npx moon-vir for-each npm start
     ```

 ## Full Example

-To see an example repo setup that this package works for, go to this package's test files: https://github.com/electrovir/tsc-mono/tree/main/test-files/augment-vir
+To see an example repo setup that this package works for, go to this package's test files: https://github.com/electrovir/moon-vir/tree/main/test-files/augment-vir

 ## Help output

 Help message from the CLI:

 ```
-tsc-mono usage:
+moon-vir usage:

-tsc-mono <command> <command-inputs>
+moon-vir <command> <command-inputs>

-    - <command>: command that you want tsc-mono to run with this TS projects.
+    - <command>: command that you want moon-vir to run with this TS projects.
 Example: "for-each"
     - <command-inputs>: inputs for the given command.
 The options here will vary by command.
 Example: "npm run build"

 Commands: